MEET DR. KOHN

 Dr. Kohn is the author of the internationally acclaimed Textbook of Ophthalmic Plastic and Reconstructive Surgery .
 He has also authored 15 chapters in other texts including Master Techniques in Ophthalmic Surgery ; Techniques in Ophthalmic Plastic Surgery ; The Eye in Systemic Disease ; Oculoplastic, Orbital and Reconstructive Surgery ; Birth Defects Encyclopedia .

-In recognition of his several decades of original research presentations and surgical courses taught, the American Academy of Ophthalmology bestowed their prestigious Honor Award on Dr. Kohn.
-He has also been named to the U.S. News and World Report lists of Top Doctors in the United States and Top Doctors in Southern California .
+In recognition of his several decades of original research presentations and surgical courses taught, the American Academy of Ophthalmology bestowed their esteemed Honor Award on Dr. Kohn.
+He has also been named to the U.S. News and World Report lists of Top Doctors in the United States and Top Doctors in Southern California.
 Such selections are based upon physician-peer nominations and recommendations.
-His expertise in patient care, research, and medical education in cosmetic and reconstructive surgery has been further recognized by inclusion in Marquis Who's Who in America - annually since 1996, Marquis Who's Who in Science and Engineering - annually since 1996, Marquis Who's Who in the West - annually since 1980.
+His expertise in patient care, research, and medical education in cosmetic and reconstructive surgery has been further recognized by inclusion in Marquis Who's Who in America - annually since 1996, Marquis Who's Who in Medicine and Healthcare - annually since 1996, Marquis Who's Who in Science and Engineering - annually since 1996, Marquis Who's Who in the West - annually since 1980.
+In 2018, Roger Kohn, M.D. was the recipient of the prestigious Albert Nelson Marquis Lifetime Achievement Award.